 Employees are not permitted to use the Organization's technical resources for non-work purposes.
-Accordingly, employees have no right of privacy as to any information or file maintained in or on the Organization's property or transmitted or stored through the Organization's computer, voice mail, e-mail, or telephone systems.
+During working time, employees are not permitted to use the Organization's technical resources for non-work purposes.
+Some limited use of such resources during non-working time, such as breaks, is permissible provided that it complies with Organization policies and procedures, including those pertaining to the prevention of discrimination and harassment and the Information Security and Safeguards Program (ISSP).-Accordingly, employees have no right of privacy as to any information or file maintained in or on the Organization's property or transmitted or stored through the Organization's computer, voice mail, e-mail, or telephone systems.